david138/Nash-Equilibrium/README.md

 To run the program open up a console, then run nash_eq.py.
 The first argument should be a file containg a grid.
 The optional arguments are:
--p: The pure strategy Nash equilibriums will be printed
+-p: Prints the pure strategy Nash equilibriums
--m: The mixed strategy Nash equilibriums will be printed
+-m: Prints the mixed strategy Nash equilibriums

 python nash_eq.py file1 -p
 will print the pure strategy Nash equilibriums for the grid in file1